Autonomy-Network/frontend-challenge/README.md

  - `ethForCall` would be the amount of eth the user wants to send in the future
  - `verifySender` would be `false` since EthSender doesn't need to know who the sender is, it only cares who the recipient is
  - `payWithAUTO` would be `false`
  - 'value' would be `ethForCall` + 0.01 ETH.
 The 0.01 ETH is because more ETH needs to be sent to pay for the bot to execute the transaction.
-On Ropsten, 0.01 ETH should be more than enough - any excess that isn't used to pay the executing bot will get sent back to the user.
+On Ropsten, 0.01 ETH above `ethForCall` should be more than enough - any excess that isn't used to pay the executing bot will get sent back to the user.

 Send this transaction to the blockchain - this is the 1st and only transaction that the user sends In this case, `ethForCall` is the amount of ETH to send to `sendEthAtTime` and therefore is how much ETH we want to send to the recipient - so this is the amount inputted by the user in the UI.